kungfunick/hive/README.md

 # Hive Docker Swarm
 ## Prerequisites
+Make sure Docker is fully installed - my installation had docker supplementry files but I had to run ``` brew cask install docker``` to fix it.

 To create a Swarm cluster:
 Use the shell script (setup-swarm.sh) to setup a cluster with 3 nodes (1 Manager & 2 Workers)